 Quick Self-Care Tips

-• 1Eat iron-rich foods (red meat, beans, spinach)
+• 1Eat iron-rich foods like red meat, spinach, and legumes

-• 2Pair iron foods with vitamin C for absorption
+• 2Pair iron-rich foods with vitamin C to enhance absorption

 Disclaimer: These are general wellness suggestions, not medical treatment recommendations.
 They may help manage symptoms but should not replace professional medical care.